richchapler/AzureSolutionsDocumentation/docs/DevOps_AITesting.md

 ### Step 3: Code Function

-Rename "Function1.cs" to "processTestCases.cs".
+Rename "Function1.cs" to ".cs".
 When prompted "Would you also like to perform a rename...", click "Yes".

 Right-click on the project, select "Add" >> "New folder" from the resulting dropdown, and enter name "Helpers".